Integralist/integralist.co.uk/content/page/resume.md

 ## Summary

-I ideally want to get across two fundamental aspects about me:
+I ideally want to get across three fundamental aspects about me:

+1. I care.
+I care about the people I work with, the organisation I work for, and our customers.
-1. I'm passionate about programming and the openness of the web
+2. I'm passionate about programming and the openness of the web
-2. I love getting the chance to learn and experience new technology
+3. I love getting the chance to learn and experience new technology

 ## Connect